836541/network-scanner/README.md

 ------------------

 1- Fancier Output
-2- Real-time update if a host leaves the network (currently the real-time scan only prints new hosts, but don't say if a host leaves)
+2- Real-time update if a host leaves the network

 ----------------------